mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 #### Execute the handlers after the event loop

-Requirement [2.2.4](https://promisesaplus.com/#point-34), as pointed in [3.1](https://promisesaplus.com/#point-67) the handlers are called with a fresh stack, also, this makes the promise resolution consistent by ensuring that the observers are called in the future even if the executor/handlers are synchronous.
+Requirement [2.2.4](https://promisesaplus.com/#point-34): As pointed out in [3.1](https://promisesaplus.com/#point-67), the handlers are called with a fresh stack.
+Also, this makes the promise resolution consistent by ensuring that the observers are called in the future, even if the executor/handlers are synchronous.

 ```javascript
 it('the promise observers are called after the event loop', done => {